fuma0317/Unit-3/README.md

 ```
 *2. Write a C program to check whether a given number is positive or negative*
 ```
+//this program checks whether a given number is positive or negative
 #include <stdio.h>

 int main() {
   int num= 0;
+  //get random number from user
   printf("Please type one random number");
   scanf("%d",&num);
-  if (num <= 0)  {
+  //check if the number is bigger or smaller than 0 if (num <= 0)  {
     printf("%d is a negative number", num);
   }